4 Innovative Projects That Tell Stories Smarter Through Sound

 Let’s think: How can sound be used in other experiences to deliver information that helps to equalize the playing field for the visually impaired?

-Disorder: Interactive applications and video games are being increasingly used to provide a deeper look into mental illness.
+Disorder: Increasingly, interactive apps and video games are being used to provide a deeper look into mental illness.
 In Disorder, “a psychological 2D puzzle platformer,” players must traverse both light and dark worlds in order to fully understand the difficulty of living with the destructive and chaotic thoughts common of many psychological illnesses.
-The application relies heavily on user interface sounds and a thematic soundtrack to provide key cues to video game users about their trajectory through the immersive experience.
+The application relies heavily on user interface sounds and a soundtrack to provide key cues to video game users about their trajectory through the immersive experience.

 Let’s think a little more: Where else can sound make a difference in providing key information about the emotional states associated with stigmatized disorders?